jermylucas/wasatchmaids-11ty/src/root/cleaning-service-areas/ogden.md

 ---
 layout: layouts/service-area.html
-activemenu: "locations"
+activemenu: 'locations'
+textUs: true
 tags: serviceareanav
-navurl: "ogden"
+navurl: 'ogden'
 meta:
-  title: "Premium Cleaning Services in Ogden, Utah | Wasatch Maids"
+  title: 'Premium Cleaning Services in Ogden, Utah | Wasatch Maids'
-  description: "Looking for house cleaning, office cleaning, or maid services in Ogden?
+  description: 'Looking for house cleaning, office cleaning, or maid services in Ogden?
 Wasatch Maids is the company that offers the best cleaning services.
-Book your home cleaning in 60 seconds."
+Book your home cleaning in 60 seconds.'
-  socialimage: "/assets/images/Ogden-Utah.jpg"
+  socialimage: '/assets/images/Ogden-Utah.jpg'
 about:
-  city: "Ogden"
+  city: 'Ogden'
 heading:
   intro: " Wasatch Maids ensures you'll love your professional home cleaners in
     Ogden, Utah and we have dedicated cleaners and maids to keep your home